| Content is useless unless it is optimized for the search

 information.
 Therefore, pre-selling your product or service is paramount.
 Give your visitors what they want.

 Answer their question and in the process let them know about your services and products.
+All the information develops rapport and trust with your site

 visitor.
 It positions you as an expert.
 It keeps your visitor on your site longer since they are reading